metal3-io/metal3-io.github.io/_posts/2020-02-18-metal3-dev-env-install-deep-dive.md

 > Notice that _SELinux_ is set to _permissive_ and an OS update is triggered, which will cause several packages to be upgraded since there are newer packages in the tripleo repositories (mostly python related) than in the rest of enabled repositories.
 > At this point, the container runtime is also installed.
 Note that by setting the variable `CONTAINER_RUNTIME` defined in [common.sh](#commonsh) is possible to choose between docker and podman, which is the default for CentOS.
 Remember that this behaviour can be overwritten in your config file.

 Once the specific requirements for the elected operating system are accomplished, the download of several external artifacts is executed.
 Actually _minikube_, _kubectl_ and _kustomize_ are downloaded from the internet.
-Notice that the version of Kustomize and Kubernetes are defined by `KUSTOMIZE_VERSION` and `KUBERNETES_VERSION` variables inside [common.sh](#commonsh), but minikube is always downloading the latest version available.
+Notice that the version of Kustomize and Kubernetes is defined by `KUSTOMIZE_VERSION` and `KUBERNETES_VERSION` variables inside [common.sh](#commonsh), but minikube is always downloading the latest version available.

-Next step deals with cleaning ironic containers and **pods** that could be running in the host from failed deployments.
+The next step deals with cleaning ironic containers and **pods** that could be running in the host from failed deployments.
 This will ensure that there will be no issues when creating `ironic-pod` and `infra-pod` a little bit later in this first step.

 > - **network.sh.**